acdemiralp/makina-old/library/readme.md

 - Configure and generate.
 Dependencies will be downloaded, built and linked automatically via Conan through Bintray.

 ### Profiling ###
-- We recommend MTuner for profiling: https://github.com/milostosic/MTuner/releases/download/v4.0.9/mtuner64.zip .
+- MTuner is recommended for profiling: https://github.com/milostosic/MTuner/releases/download/v4.0.9/mtuner64.zip .

 ### Publishing new packages ###
 - You can publish new packages to the Makina conan repository via running the following in their conanfile directory.